Beijing to Hong Kong Adventure

 Loading...

 Hit the major sights and sounds of China on a 12-day adventure from Beijing to Hong Kong.
-See the Great Wall’s Mutianyu section, the Terracotta Warriors in Xi’an, giant pandas in Chengdu, striking limestone karsts in Yangshuo and the harbourside city lights of Hong Kong.
-Travel with ease on China’s modern high-speed rail network and get up close and personal with local living with a countryside lunch and temple stay.
-With a knowledgeable small-group leader at the helm, they’ll make sure your China adventure is full of insightful history, delicious cuisine and unforgettable experiences.
+See the magnificent Great Wall, the Terracotta Warriors in Xi’an, the giant pandas of Sichuan and the striking limestone karsts in Yangshuo.
+Soak up the exciting neon lights in Hong Kong, meet locals over homemade dumplings and explore the countryside in Yangshuo.
+Travel with ease on China’s modern rail network for almost 4000 km and get up close and transcend time with a visit to an ancient town.
+With a knowledgeable small-group leader at the helm, your China adventure will be full of insightful history, delicious cuisine and unforgettable experiences.

 Departure dates